sandyghai/Hybrid-Cloud-Infrastructure-With-OpenVPN/README.md

 This will provide you an overview to understand and implement a hybrid solution using AWS and OpenVPN.

 Have you implemented this solution?

-Yes, I implemented using serverless architecture which allows us to automate and orchestrate OpenVPN environment.
+Yes, I implemented using serverless architecture which allows us to automate and orchestrate OpenVPN environment and connect with our clients.

 Is this cost-effective?

 Yes, It's cheaper than building a hybrid environment using AWS VPN Gateway and AWS Direct Connect.